Vuyo123/Visit-counter-/README.md

-How to install Apache and PHP (LAMP) stack on Ubuntu 16.04
+How to install Linux, Apache, MySQL and PHP (LAMP) stack on Ubuntu 16.04

 1. Open Terminal